ronilan/rusticon/From_Crumbicon_to_Rusticon.md

 The application UI is built out of Elements.
 With the upstream TUI providing compatible functionality, both the Crumb version and the Rust version were made with an identical set of elements.
 Since those elements also have identical look-and-feel, they also share identical "props" and an identical set of functions.

-Because code splitting is easier in Rust than in Crumb, each element is its own module.
+Because code splitting is easier in Rust than in Crumb, each element in Rusticon is its own module.
 However, reading the code, the elements are still comparable side-by-side.

 For example, the box displaying the selected color as implemented in Crumb: